shahv1057/blog/src/pages/SpotifyMoodPlaylists.md

 1) **Obtain Spotify Data**: Use the Spotify API to obtain all my music listening data from the past year.

-2) **Music Taste Analysis**: A deep dive into my song, artist, and album preferences and how these preferences have fluctuated over the year.
+2) **Music Taste Analysis**: Take a deep dive into my song, artist, and album preferences and how these preferences have fluctuated over the year.

-3) **Mood Prediction**: I take a look at audio features such as the *acousticness*, *tempo*, and *instrumentalness* of my song preferences and utilize the K-Means Clustering algorithim to stratify my music into different, identifiable moods.
+3) **Mood Prediction**: Analyse the audio features such as the ***acousticness***, ***tempo***, and ***instrumentalness*** of my song preferences and utilize the K-Means Clustering algorithim to stratify the music into different, identifiable moods.

-4) **Playlist Curation**: Develop custom mood-specific Spotify playlists based on my music preferences and mood stratifications from the last two parts.
+4) **Playlist Curation**: Develop custom mood-specific Spotify playlists based on my music preferences and mood clusters from the last two parts.

 # Obtaining Spotify Data

 The first step is to obtain the data that will drive the rest of this project.
-I did this with the following steps:
+This can be done with the following steps:

-1) Went to https://www.spotify.com/us/account/privacy/ -- logged into my account and scrolled to the bottom and requested my data.
+1) Visit https://www.spotify.com/us/account/privacy/ -- log into Spotify account and scroll to the bottom and request data.
-2) Received a downloadable zip file with my data from Spotify's team after ~48 hours
+2) Received a downloadable zip file with listening data from Spotify's team in around 1-3 days
-3) Built a Python [script](veeraldoesdata.com) utilizing the [Spotipy](https://spotipy.readthedocs.io/en/2.13.0/) library to access the Spotify API and load my data into a Pandas Dataframe
+3) Use python's [Spotipy](https://spotipy.readthedocs.io/en/2.13.0/) package to access the Spotify API and load data into a Pandas Dataframe
 4) Acquired Spotify's audio features for all my songs:

 ```python